thomasfricke/training-minikube/README.md

 **Docker**

-Make sure your member of the `docker`-group.
+Make sure you've got `docker` installed and you are member of the `docker`-group.

 ```
 gpasswd -a $USERNAME docker